aaronkvanmeerten/otalk-server/README.md

    browser closes the websocket connection if prompted for client certs.

+By default, You will need to ensure that these ports are open on your server:

+- 5222 (XMPP client to server connections)
+- 5269 (XMPP server to server connections)
+- 5280/5281 HTTP and WebSocket connection (5281 for SSL versions)

+You should also setup DNS SRV records:

+- `_xmpp-client._tcp.HOST 3600 IN SRV 0 10 5222 HOST`
+- `_xmpp-server._tcp.HOST 3600 IN SRV 0 10 5269 HOST`

+If you use the `mod_http_altconnect` module, Otalk will be able to auto-discover the WebSocket connection endpoint for your server, if you make https://HOST/.well-known/host-meta served by Prosody.

+One way to do this is to make Prosody act as your HTTP server.
+An example nginx config for doing that is included.

 ## To use &yet authentication (optional)

 **NOTE:** This is intended for use by otalk.im as a default authentication